A Deep Dive into Marketing Volunteer Time Off for Nonprofits

 What Is Volunteer Time Off?

-Volunteer Time Off (which is also referred to as VTO, paid-release volunteer time, or employer-sponsored volunteerism) is a unique benefit that allows employees to spend typical work hours volunteering with charitable causes.
+Volunteer Time Off (also referred to as VTO, paid-release volunteer time, or employer-sponsored volunteerism) is a unique benefit that allows employees to spend their typical work hours volunteering with charitable causes without sacrificing their regular pay.
 This type of program supplies additional time off, above and beyond any existing vacation or sick leave, and is specifically designated for team members to participate in volunteer activities.

 VTO programs vary among companies in terms of eligibility criteria, time off granted, submission processes, and more.
 Some companies offer a set number of VTO hours per year, while others allow employees to use VTO on a flexible basis.
 The types of volunteer activities permitted can also range from community service projects to skills-based volunteerism and more.